mys-lang/mys/README.rst

 - Async is not supported.

-- Generators (yield) are not supported.
+- Generators are not supported.

 - The majority of the standard library is not implemented.